Tanya Bricking Leach - Bio

 I built my personal brand by sharing emotional stories, including my own.
 I was a newspaper columnist for years, including on an Army post in Alabama, where I wrote weekly dispatches about life as a military wife.
 Later, in Kentucky, with small kids and my husband on his second deployment to Afghanistan, I wrote this magazine essay.

-When I was a young writer in Hawaii, I used to write a relationships column.
+When I worked for the daily newspaper in Hawaii, I used to write an "About Women" relationships column (that USA TODAY sometimes picked up, along with Gannett papers nationwide).
 Then I became a military wife and learned hard lessons fast.
 This was a column I wrote when the best man from my wedding died in Afghanistan.

 Lately, I've been reconnecting with peers from my reporting days at USA Today.
 For a brief stint, I was a sports writer in their "loaner" program, when reporters were temporarily assigned to different sections.
 One of my favorite stories was when the late Gary Boren, a legendary free-throw coach, tried to teach me to shoot free throws with a quarter.
 I also had the chance to meet the late, great Muhammad Ali and write a punchy 30-line brief about it.
 Above all, that chapter of my career...